bbcawodu/careadvisors-backend/README.md

         - passing "all" as the value will return all staff members
     - One of the above parameters is allowed at a time (only "fname" and "lname" can be grouped)
         - If "fname" and "lname" are given simultaneously as parameters, only one value each is permitted.
-    - The following parameters can be added without limit to the query: "startdate", "enddate", "time", "zipcode", "groupby"
+    - The following parameters can be added without limit to the query: "startdate", "enddate", "time", "zipcode", "groupby", "location"
         - "startdate" and "enddate" must be given in "YYYY-MM-DD" format
         - "time" must be an integer amount of days to look up in the past
+        - "zipcode" must be a non empty comma separated string of zipcodes
+        - "location" must be a percent encoded string that corresponds to the name of the location you desire to search for
         - "grouby" can be "zipcode" to group the metrics submissions returned by zipcode

 - The response will be a JSON document with the following format: